This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Harvesting in Early Morning

-- Harvest before the sun intensifies.
+- Start before the sun ramps up its heat.

-- Store immediately after harvesting.
+- Store them immediately for long-lasting freshness.

 Avoiding Harvest After Rain